MMCR: Benchmarking Cross-Source Reasoning in Scientific Papers: Experiments and Analysis

 \subsection{Error Analysis}

 We further conducted an error analysis to identify the bottlenecks in current multimodal models when handling cross-source reasoning tasks.
 Specifically, we selected 109 instances where GPT-4o provided incorrect answers and performed a manual examination.
 The errors were categorized into the following types: 1) \textbf{Hallucinated Evidence:} The model failed to locate the necessary evidence to answer the question.
 2) \textbf{Incomplete Evidence:} The evidence retrieved was insufficient.
 3) \textbf{Perceptual Error:} The model misinterpreted graphs, symbols, colors, etc. 4) \textbf{Extractor Error:} The model extracted values that did not exist in the table or extracted values from misaligned tables.
 5) \textbf{Reasoning Error:} The model made incorrect inferences based on the retrieved information.
 6) \textbf{Irrelevant Answer:} The model’s answer was unrelated to the question.
 7) \textbf{Matching Error.} Rule-based methods failed to extract the correct response from the model.
 The distribution of these errors is shown in Figure \ref{error_analogy}.
 Our findings reveal that the most prevalent error is perceptual error, followed by extractor error, highlighting the model's difficulty in accurately retrieving relevant information from multi-page images.
 Hallucinated and incomplete evidence together account for 28.5\% of the errors, further underscoring the substantial room for improvement in current VLMs in leveraging cross-source information for reasoning.
 Figure \ref{error_example} presents our analysis of a perceptual error, offering insights into its underlying causes.
-Additional examples and a more detailed analysis can be found in the supplementary material.